cloudera/impyla/README.md

 results = cursor.fetchall()
 ```

-**Note**: the specified port number should be for the *HiveServer2* service
+**Note**: if connecting to Impala through the *HiveServer2* service, make sure
-(defaults to 21050 in CM), not Beeswax (defaults to 21000) which is what the
+to set the port to the HiveServer2 port (defaults to 21050 in CM), not Beeswax
-Impala shell uses.
+(defaults to 21000) which is what the Impala shell uses.

 The `Cursor` object also supports the iterator interface, which is buffered
 (controlled by `cursor.arraysize`):